It’s simple and easy to create an Aged Copper Paint Finish.

 The process of adding and removing the patina results in an organically complex surface that was super-easy to achieve:

-I adore the way that the Espresso, Copper Mine and Oxidized Patina work together:
+I adore the way that the Espresso, Copper Sunset and Oxidized Patina work together:

 This look is one I’ll turn to again and again.